-In linux, syslogd is the unix logging service which maintains the logs that are sent by the programmes to the syslog daemon, syslogd and forwards them to another destination such as a console or a file.
+In Linux, syslogd is the unix logging service which maintains the logs that are sent by the programs to the syslog daemon, syslogd forwards them to another destination such as a console or a file.
 Destination is specified in the syslog configuration file /etc/syslog.conf.

 By default, ssh logging is enabled, if not enable then enable SSH logging we need to configure the syslog.conf by adding in /etc/syslog.conf file.

 When SSH server runs, it will produce the log messages in sshd.log to describe what is going on.
 These log messages will help the system administrator to track the system details such as who logged in and logged out and to trouble shoot the problem.